adobe/brackets/src/nls/README.md

 At ATC, proposals can be voted on by peers and are eventually accepted by moderators.

-ATC integrates with the Adobe Localization Framework (ALF) to merge accepted translations into Brackets.
-ALF offers a solution to fully automate the localization process for Adobe products.
-Briefly, ALF scans for changes in the root English translation, then manages the workflow for either translation through Adobe or through ATC.

 ## Community contributed translations

 As of sprint 17, the following languages have been contributed by the Brackets